3DP-Tech/Kingroon-KP3/docs/index.md

 # Options
 ### [Using Precompiled Firmware](https://3dp-tech.github.io/Kingroon-KP3/precompiled)

-Use this option if you do not want to compile the firmware and your printer is still stock (no upgrades).
+Use this option if your printer is still stock (no upgrades).

 ### [Building the Firmware from Configuration Files](https://3dp-tech.github.io/Kingroon-KP3/build-config)

-Use this option if you want to compile the firmware yourself with all the predefined changes.
+Use this option if you want to compile the firmware yourself with all the provided configuration files.

 ### [Building the Firmware from Vanilla Marlin](https://3dp-tech.github.io/Kingroon-KP3/build-vanilla)

-Use this option if you want to compile the firmware yourself with all the predefined changes and make additional changes for your specific printer configuration.
+Use this option if you want to compile to from vanilla Marlin to make changes for your specific printer configuration.